 - Grant Runner pre-populates your SF424 forms with UW institutional codes, OSP contact information, and other standard material.

-- Grant Runner automatically checks for common SF424 errors and alerts you when you need to complete a required field or adjust an entry to meet NIH standards.
+- Grant Runner automatically checks for common SF424 errors.
+It alerts you when you need to complete a required field or adjust an entry to meet NIH standards.

 - You can view the Grants.gov tracking number and NIH status directly from the History and Comments section of your eGC1.